Clear Search

 Progress Thus Far

-Dr. Franzoi is conducting an analysis to identify common factors associated with deterioration in quality of life in a large French database of more than 12,000 survivors of breast cancer that included prospective data on quality-of-life for several years after the end of treatment.
-Her work has helped identify patients at risk for quality-of-life deterioration after diagnosis.
-She is also piloting a care plan offered to survivors of breast cancer in France that includes informational materials to facilitate communication with healthcare providers, an invitation to attend educational seminars with healthcare providers and peers, access to a mobile application offering personalized education, empowerment and self-management advice, and decision aids for physicians on treating common problems faced by survivors.
-Finally, she is currently conducting a qualitative study by interviewing patients and clinicians to evaluate the best approach to communicate individual risk of long-term toxicity.
+Dr. Franzoi is conducting an analysis to identify common factors associated with deterioration in quality of life in a large French database of more than 12,000 people with a history of breast cancer that includes prospective data on quality-of-life for several years after the end of treatment.
+She is also piloting a care plan offered to survivors of breast cancer in France that includes resources to facilitate communication with healthcare providers, connect with peers, and mobile technology offering personalized education.
+She has found that social factors and health behaviors, such as financial insecurity and physical inactivity, led to lower engagement with digital health tools and more complex care.

 What’s next

-Dr. Franzoi will continue to refine the supportive care plans as more patient data and feedback become available to ensure a better quality of life for every patient.
-The team is also refining the mobile application to support patients and clinicians in communicating risk and empowering self-management in patients.
+Dr. Franzoi will continue to develop, refine, and test the supportive care plans as more patient data and feedback become available to ensure a better quality of life for every patient.
+The tools developed by the team will be further evaluated in upcoming clinical trials.

 Biography